LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic03-1-MachineLearning.md

 **Example**: email spam detection.

 A model is trained on emails that have already been classified as spam or not spam.
-After training the model can be used to classify new emails as either spam or not spam.
+After training, the model can be used to classify new emails as either spam or not spam.

 ### Unsupervised learning

 The system is trained on *unlabeled data* and tries to find similarities, differences, patterns, and structure in data by itself.
-The system will then classify the samples in the data set according to its own categories.
+The system will then classify the samples in other data sets according to the categories inferred from the training data.

 **Example:** customer segmentation in marketing.

 A business might use data about their customers, such as age, location, and purchasing behavior to determine which customers are similar to each other.
-Unsupervised learning algorithms, such as k-means clustering, can be used to automatically find patterns in this data and group similar customers together.
+Unsupervised learning algorithms, such as *k-means clustering*, can be used to automatically find patterns in this data and group similar customers together.

 ### Reinforcement learning